15 Historical Romance Books You Love To Read

 13. Chain of Gold (The Last Hours)

-This is set during Victorian England.
-It’s the first book to Cassandra Clare’s new last hours series within the Shadow Hunter World.
-She said that you don’t need to read any of the other books within this world to read this.
-So it has some of the best atmospheres of how demon hunters and demon slayers work.
-We’ve read many books in this period, but seeing that culture placed in a Victorian setting was fascinating and so well done.
+This is set in Victorian England.
+It’s the first book in Cassandra Clare’s new Last Hours series within the Shadow Hunter World.
+She said you don’t need to read any other books to read this.
+So, it has some of the best atmospheres of how demon hunters and demon slayers work.
+We’ve read many books in this period, but seeing that culture in a Victorian setting was fascinating and well done.

-The circumstance of society is a very prominent part of this story.
-The romance, courting, stroll, parks, even how people communicate are all there.
-So it adds such a great atmosphere and angst between a lot of the characters.
-Cassandra Clare can create between characters and draw the anxiety of waiting for them to be together that’s hopefully present and due to the Victorian setting.
+The circumstances of society are a very prominent part of this story.
+The romance, courting, strolls, parks, and people’s communication are all there.
+So, it adds such a great atmosphere and angst between many characters.
+Cassandra Clare can create between characters and draw the anxiety of waiting for them to be together, hopefully, present due to the Victorian setting.

 Chain of Gold